gardener/gardener-extension-shoot-falco-service/docs/falco-configuration.md

 been extended not to emit any false positive events in an empty Kubernetes cluster managed by Gardener.
 Note, that this extension has not been done for incubating- and sandbox rules which will likely emit false positive events even in an empty cluster.
-The extenstion does not except other values than those listed above.
+The extension does not except other values than those listed above.
 The rule files do not depend on each other.

 The standard rules can be extended or replaced by custom rules.
 Custom